harfang3d/game-astrolander-cesi-nanterre/README.md

 ![gameplay](img/gameplay_000_web.gif)

-* All the levels where created by CESI students.
+* All the levels were created by a team of CS students at CESI Nanterre.
 * Some of the game logic was implemented by the students.
 * The game is open source and can be re-used for any other purpose.